 - You are responsible for your own transportation.

 - There are 2 bedrooms available for wwoofers to use.
-One room has 3 twin beds and another room has a queen and a twin.
 While we’ll let you figure out the best sleeping arrangements between yourselfs, there are a few guidelines that will help allow everyone to enjoy their space.
 If there is a couple wwoofing, they should be allowed to use the room with the queen bed.
 If no couples, then the gentleman, should have one room and ladies should have the other.
 If there is only one gender and no couples, it’s first come, first serve.

 Wwoofer parking is at the top of the barn near your entrance.
 Please pull your car over as much as possible to allow delivery trucks and neighbors to easily get by.
 While there is room for 4 cars, it can sometimes get packed.
 If you need more room, you can park your car temporarily in front of the garage.

 Be careful and drive slow!
 We share it with 3 other neighbors.
 Parts of it are windy, hilly and narrow with ruts.
 We’ve had too many close calls not to mention this.